shs-plasma/qn-guide-examples/AI/evm-mcp-server/README.md

      - `address`: EVM address to check
      - `chain`: Optional; defaults to `plasma` (other values are rejected)
    - **Returns**:
-     - Address, chain name, balance in wei, formatted balance with symbol
+     - Address, chain, balance in wei and formatted, plus `rpc.endpoint` and a `routescan` object with the Etherscan-style response

 2. **eth_getCode**
    - **Description**: Detect whether an address is a contract or wallet